Evje og Vegusdal Municipality

-Evje og Vegusdal is a former municipality in the old Aust-Agder county in Norway.
+Evje og Vegusdal is a former municipality in the old Aust-Agder county, Norway.
 The 510 km2 municipality existed from 1838 until its dissolution in 1877.
-It was located in the Setesdal region in parts of the present-day municipalities of Evje og Hornnes and Birkenes.
+The area is now divided between Evje og Hornnes Municipality and Birkenes Municipality in the traditional district of Setesdal in Agder county.
 The administrative centre was the village of Evje where the Evje Church is located.